Security Personnel and Technology: Who Does What Best?

 - Humans can explore, ask questions, and be open to new ideas and ways of working.

-- Humans are creative in ways that machines are not.
+- Are creative in ways that machines are not.

-- Humans are capable of empathy and can understand and connect with other people.
+- We are capable of empathy and can understand and connect with other people.

 - Humans can build relationships and reach deeper levels of understanding with other humans.

-- Humans can influence emotions, inspire action, express empathy, and use persuasion to change outcomes.
+- Can influence emotions, inspire action, express empathy, and use persuasion to change outcomes.

 A security officer can navigate and manage open-ended scenarios.
 AI can process and analyze mountains of data.
 But if external factors change, a machine’s algorithms may no longer work as well.
 A programmer may have to adjust or modify the machine and define new system rules.